 If the palpitations do not make you feel unwell, and settle on their own, you should see your GP.
 Keep a diary of when they happen and how long they last, as this information will help your GP.

 If you have an episode of palpitations it can be useful to check your pulse.
 In particular it may be useful for your doctor to know how fast your pulse was during the episode.
-That is, how many beats per minute.
-Also, if your pulse felt regular or irregular.
+That is, how many beats per minute; also, if your pulse felt regular or irregular.
 This information can help identify the cause of the palpitations.
 Your practice nurse can show you how to take your own pulse.
-Or you can follow the steps shown on the British Heart Foundation website, given below.
+Or you can follow the steps shown on the British Heart Foundation website, given in references below.

 Did you find this information useful?